sameerkulkarni085/Batch-Processing-Streamliner-using-Spring-Boot/README.md

 ## Introduction

-This Java-based Spring Boot application is designed to streamline batch processing tasks within a retail environment.
-It allows for the efficient application of discounts to a list of product IDs based on specific criteria, updates the product details in a database, and subsequently publishes these changes to a Kafka topic for real-time event handling.
+This Spring Boot application streamlines batch processing for retail by efficiently applying discounts to product IDs based on specific criteria, updating product details in the database, and publishing changes to a Kafka topic for real-time event handling.

 ## Project Description

-### What's This Project About?
-In a typical e-commerce or retail setting, adjusting prices based on promotions, seasonal discounts, or stock levels is a common but resource-intensive task, especially when dealing with large volumes of products.
-This application tackles this challenge by automating the discount application process, ensuring that product pricing is dynamically adjusted and consistent across all platforms.
+In e-commerce and retail, dynamically adjusting product prices to reflect promotions, seasonal discounts, or stock availability is a frequent requirement.
+However, this process becomes challenging and resource-intensive when dealing with vast numbers of products.
+Manually updating prices increases the risk of errors and inconsistencies across platforms.
+This application addresses the complexity by automating the discount application process.
+It ensures that discounts are applied efficiently based on predefined criteria, updates the pricing information directly in the product database, and synchronizes changes across all connected systems.
+This automation guarantees accurate, real-time price adjustments, maintaining consistency across platforms while significantly reducing manual effort and errors.

-### Real-Time Example
+### Use Case
-Imagine an online store preparing for a Black Friday sale.
-They plan to offer a 10% discount on all electronics that cost more than $1000 and a 5% discount on those priced above $500 but below $1000.
-Manually adjusting the prices of thousands of products could lead to errors and inconsistencies.
-This application automates this process: it receives a list of product IDs, checks each product’s price, applies the appropriate discount, saves the updated prices back to the database, and pushes these changes to a Kafka topic.
-This setup ensures that all downstream systems get updated in real-time about the price changes, enabling a consistent shopping experience during high-traffic sales events.
+Imagine a grocery delivery service preparing for a festive season sale.
+They plan to offer a 15% discount on all perishable goods like fruits and vegetables that expire within three days and a 10% discount on products expiring within a week.
+Managing these discounts manually for hundreds of thousands of items could result in errors and delayed updates.

+This application automates the process by receiving a list of product IDs, checking the expiration dates of each item, applying the appropriate discount, updating the prices in the database, and publishing the changes to a Kafka topic.
+This ensures that all downstream systems, including the e-commerce website and mobile app, reflect the price updates in real time, ensuring accurate and seamless discounts for customers during peak sale periods.

-### How Are We Doing It?
+### Process Behind
-The application uses three different approaches to process the batch updates:
+The application uses three methods to handle batch updates:
-1. **`Using Streams`**: Processes the list of product IDs sequentially.
+1. **Streams**: Processes product IDs one by one in a sequential manner.
-2. **`Using Parallel Streams`**: Leverages Java’s parallel streams to take advantage of multicore processors for faster processing.
-3. **`Using CompletableFuture`**: Implements multithreading by creating batches of product IDs and processing each batch in parallel, which can be more efficient in systems where lots of I/O operations are involved.

-Each method has its own endpoint, allowing the application to be tested under different processing scenarios to understand which method performs best under various conditions.

-### Purpose of This Project
+2. **Parallel Streams**: Uses multiple processor cores to speed up processing.
+3. **CompletableFuture**: Splits product IDs into batches and processes them in parallel threads, ideal for handling tasks with heavy I/O operations.

+### Objective
-The primary goal of this project is to demonstrate how different Java concurrency models can be applied to real-world batch processing tasks in a Spring Boot application.
-It provides a practical example of how modern Java features can be used to improve the performance and scalability of backend systems in retail and e-commerce operations.
+The main objective of this project is to showcase the application of various Java concurrency models to real-world batch processing scenarios in a Spring Boot application.
+It serves as a practical demonstration of leveraging modern Java features to enhance the performance and scalability of backend systems in retail and e-commerce.

-## Technologies
+## Technologies used
-- Java 17
-- Spring Boot 3.3.5
+- Java Spring Boot 3
 - Kafka
 - MySQL
 - Spring Data JPA
 - Spring Kafka

 ## Dependencies
-To handle the project's requirements, the following Maven dependencies are included:

-- **`Spring Boot Starter Actuator`**: Helps with monitoring and managing the application.
+- **`Spring Boot Starter Actuator`**: Facilitates application monitoring and management.
-- **`Spring Boot Starter Data JPA`**: Configures Spring Data JPA repositories.
+- **`Spring Boot Starter Data JPA`**: Simplifies interaction with databases using Spring Data JPA repositories.
-- **`Spring Boot Starter Web`**: Provides all the dependencies and auto-configuration necessary to develop web applications.
+- **`Spring Boot Starter Web`**: Offers the necessary setup for developing web applications with ease.
-- **`Spring Kafka`**: Enables building applications that can talk to Kafka brokers.
+- **`Spring Kafka`**: Provides tools to enable seamless communication with Kafka brokers.
-- **`MySQL Connector Java`**: MySQL JDBC driver for database connectivity.
+- **`MySQL Connector Java`**: Ensures connectivity between the application and a MySQL database.
-- **`Lombok`**: Simplifies the code by generating boilerplate code like getters, setters, and constructors.
+- **`Lombok`**: Reduces boilerplate code by auto-generating common methods like getters, setters, and constructors.
-- **`Spring Boot Starter Test & Spring Kafka Test`**: Provides testing utilities for Spring Boot applications including Kafka integration.
+- **`Spring Boot Starter Test & Spring Kafka Test`**: Includes tools for effectively testing Spring Boot applications, including Kafka integration tests.